 The term ‘group therapy’ encompasses a wide range of programs that involve psychotherapy with several clients together in one place, discussing a theme or topic as guided by one or more therapists.
 Two types of group therapy are process groups (or process-oriented therapy), where the focus is on the interpersonal experience happening in the room, and psychoeducational groups, with a focus on sharing information on a topic, like CBT or anger management.

 Groups are beneficial, in that they provide a supportive social environment, where you can brainstorm, learn from others, and work on your communication skills by working together, supporting others, and empathizing.
-A rehab center Los Angeles group therapy program can help you understand that you are truly not alone in your struggles when it comes to alcohol addiction, drug addiction, and mental illness.
+Our alcohol rehab in Woodland Hills Center group therapy program will help you understand that you are truly not alone in your struggles when it comes to alcohol addiction, drug addiction, and mental illness.

 Through the use of expressive tools like arts and crafts, animal care, role-playing, playing music, etc., a therapist will work with a client to help them release blocked shame, anger, guilt, or other negative emotions caused by past trauma as their focus is on the present experience.
 This juxtaposition of a neutral or positive activity with a negative emotion will help the brain reprocess disturbing thoughts and issues, helping relieve stress, as perception determines thoughts and behavior.

 Individual one-on-one therapy (also called psychotherapy or counseling) is a process between a patient and a therapist.
 You meet one-on-one to talk about life’s challenges, issues that are causing you trouble, life goals, memories, or anything else that is bothering you.
 Your therapist will help you figure out the causes of your addiction and provide coping strategies and other tools that will help you remain in long-term recovery, improve your overall quality of life, and reduce the amount of stress you feel day-to-day.